GuildCrafts/web-development-js/contracts/126-MetroRail-Data_Modeling.md

 # MetroRail: Data Modeling & Database Design

+## Challenge Rating

+This goal will likely be within your ZPD if you...

+- Can build apps using Node.js and npm
+- Can create a relational database
+- Can perform basic operations on a relational database
+- Can interact with a relational database from JavaScript
+- Are familiar with ORM (Object-Relational Mapping)
+- Are interested in database schema design
+- Are interested in program interface design

 ## Description

 Build the data model and database for a city transit system.